wenwei202/caffe/README.md

     - The implementation of lowering convolution to GEMM is not efficient in Caffe, especially in CPU mode.
     - After the time of GEMM is squeezed, the computation time of other layers (e.g. pooling layers) comes to the surface.
     - However, the lowering and pooling can also be optimized.
 Please refer to [intel branch](https://github.com/wenwei202/caffe/tree/intel).
 3. In GPU mode, the lowering operation to shrink feature matrix in `LOWERED_CCNMM` mode is temporally implemented with CPU subroutines.
-Please pull request if you implemented it in GPU mode.
+Please [pull request](https://github.com/wenwei202/caffe/issues/3) if you implemented it in GPU mode.
-4. `make runtest`: see reports [here](https://github.com/BVLC/caffe/issues/4328#issuecomment-229263764)
+4. `make runtest`: see reports [here](https://github.com/BVLC/caffe/issues/4328#issuecomment-229263764) and related [issue](https://github.com/wenwei202/caffe/issues/2)
 5. More in [Caffe Issue 4328](https://github.com/BVLC/caffe/issues/4328)

 ## Citations